capy-language/capy/README.md

 letter : char;   // without a value, this defaults to '\0' number : i32;    // without a value, this defaults to 0

-// etc. for the other types (excluding pointers and enums)
+// etc. for the other types (excluding pointers, slices, enums, and error unions)
 ```

 Casting is done with `type.(value)`